apifortress/Bloodhound-templates/afthem_fortress_live_testing/README.md

 ## Usage

-The `docker-compose` comes with AFtheM and **RequestBin** to allow you to appreciate the forwarding act.
+The `docker-compose` comes with Bloodhound and **RequestBin** to allow you to appreciate the forwarding act.
-In the default settings, AFtheM will proxy a demo API.
+In the default settings, Bloodhound will proxy a demo API.

 1. Start the full package by issuing `docker-compose up`